rajs09/Centralised-Government-Schemes-Portal/README.md

 Features:

-1)Website provides digital locker where in users can store their confidential documents securely.
+* Website provides digital locker where in users can store their confidential documents securely.

-2)Grievances forum where in users can communicate and help other users to solve their issues.
+* Grievances forum where in users can communicate and help other users to solve their issues.

-3)Search and view various government schemes and also read the details about the schemes.
+* Search and view various government schemes and also read the details about the schemes.

-4)Login and Signup page for users,also the user credentials are encrypted for data security.
+* Login and Signup page for users,also the user credentials are encrypted for data security.